AnyamaneePloy/G_Research-TGW/SCB-Typhoon/SCB 10X - Typhoon LLM.md

 ### 🔎 What is the Typhoon Model?

-The **Typhoon model** is a high-performance large language model (LLM) developed by SCB 10X, optimized specifically for the Thai language.
+The **Typhoon model** is a high-performance large language model (LLM) developed by SCB 10X, optimized specifically for **Thai language**.
 It addresses challenges associated with low-resource languages like Thai, offering superior performance in natural language processing tasks.
 The model is available in two main versions:

-- **Pre-trained Model**: Open-source and free to download, designed to understand Thai vocabulary, context, and cultural nuances.
+- **Pre-trained Model**: **Open-source and free to download**, designed to understand Thai vocabulary, context, and cultural nuances.
 - **Instruction-tuned Model**: Available via API for tasks like translation, summarization, and question-answering.

-The latest iteration, **Typhoon 2**, includes models ranging from 1B to 70B parameters and supports multimodal capabilities (text, audio, images) for broader applications[^1][^2][^5].
+The latest iteration, **Typhoon 2**, includes models ranging from **1B to 70B parameters** and supports multimodal capabilities (text, audio, images) for broader applications[^1][^2][^5].

 ### 🎯 Objective and History

-The primary goal of Typhoon is to bridge the gap in AI resources for the Thai language.
+The primary goal of Typhoon is to bridge the gap in **AI resources for the Thai language**.
 Historically, most LLMs have been trained on English or widely spoken languages, leaving Thai underserved.
 SCB 10X aims to empower Thai AI development by creating a model that understands Thai intricacies while fostering innovation in local industries.
-The initiative began with Typhoon-7B and has evolved into Typhoon 2 with enhanced capabilities and scalability[^1][^2][^5].
+The initiative began with **Typhoon-7B** and has evolved into **Typhoon 2** with enhanced capabilities and scalability[^1][^2][^5].

 ---